Roehampton offers three types of research degree:

 In addition to the programme requirements outlined below, research students are required to attend the Research Student Development Programme, including research methods training.
 When you have completed your programme of study you will submit a thesis for examination.

 Prospective students should contact a relevant member of academic staff before submitting an application.
 This is to ensure that appropriate supervisory expertise is available for the proposed research project.
 A list of academic staff and their research interests is available via the relevant Research Centre or Academic Department.
-If you are unable to determine the most appropriate supervisor for your research project, please contact the relevant departmental Research Degrees Convener.
+If you are unable to determine the most appropriate supervisor for your research project, please contact the relevant departmental Research Degrees Convenor.

 Please refer to the Guidance Notes for Applicants when completing your application.
 Ensure you have completed all relevant sections of the application, including an outline of your proposed research project.